ros-agriculture/lawn_tractor/README.md

 When rviz starts it doesn't load the rviz config file.
 You will need to go to File and load sim config file.
 Sometimes when you press the File tab it just shows black.
 You will need to stop rviz and relaunch the sim: https://youtu.be/yF0pPZHdhtI

+## Licensing
+ros_lawn_tractor is released under the MIT license.

+Any user of this software shall indemnify and hold harmless ROS Agriculture O&Uuml;. and its directors, officers, employees, agents, stockholders, affiliates, subcontractors and customers from and against all allegations, claims, actions, suits, demands, damages, liabilities, obligations, losses, settlements, judgments, costs and expenses (including without limitation attorneys’ fees and costs) which arise out of, relate to or result from any use of this software by user.

+THIS IS ALPHA QUALITY SOFTWARE FOR RESEARCH PURPOSES ONLY.
+THIS IS NOT A PRODUCT.
+YOU ARE RESPONSIBLE FOR COMPLYING WITH LOCAL LAWS AND REGULATIONS.
+NO WARRANTY EXPRESSED OR IMPLIED.